top of page

 The simple fact remains that Idaho’s and other RFRAs plainly state that, the "Exercise of religion" means the ability to act or refusal to act in a manner substantially motivated by a religious belief, whether or not the exercise is compulsory or central to a larger system of religious belief."
 To me, it seemed as though they couldn’t understand their own laws, because it plainly states that I did not have to act in a manner motivated by religious beliefs, or my path does not have to be equal to a larger system of belief such as Christianity (Catholicism).

-The fact is the state believes if they rule in favor of religious or spiritual entheogens (cannabis), then it will undo the very laws that make them illegal on a federal and state level and everyone would make that claim.
+The fact is the state believed if they ruled in favor of religious or spiritual entheogens (cannabis), then it will undo the very laws that make them illegal on a federal or state level and everyone would make that claim.
 The issue with this is not everyone will claim religious defense.
 The major issue with this type of governing is, they do not use the least restrictive means in these types of judgments.
 Least restrictive means they have to allow a narrow avenue no matter how small it may be.
 According to the laws that govern religious beliefs it would be in direct conflict if no narrow path is available.

 It is my belief that if we take away their defense, then they will be forced to rule in favor.
 This being said, there have been many cannabis churches and ministries that are simply by name only and just trying to circumvent cannabis laws just to make money as a dispensary by inadvertently selling cannabis to the public in states where there are medicinal and recreational laws.
 These types of churches and the individuals running them are putting a stain on those who are legitimately helping others obtain a spiritual path to enlightenment.